AhmadElwan1/Apple/README.md

 ## **Overview**
-The RulesEngineDemo is a demonstration project for implementing a rules engine using C#.
+Apple is a demonstration project for implementing a rules engine using C#.
 This project showcases how to build a flexible and maintainable rules engine that can be used to evaluate complex business rules.

 ## **Repository Structure**
 The repository is organized into the following main folders:

-- **RulesEngineDemo.Api**: Contains the API layer of the application.
+- **Apple.Api**: Contains the API layer of the application.
-- **RulesEngineDemo.Presentation**: Contains the routes of the application.
+- **Apple.Presentation**: Contains the routes of the application.
-- **RulesEngineDemo.Domain**: Defines the domain models and entities.
+- **Apple.Domain**: Defines the domain models and entities.
-- **RulesEngineDemo.Infrastructure**: Implements services and data access.
+- **Apple.Infrastructure**: Implements services and data access.

 ## **Getting Started**
 ### **Prerequisites**